B, S & T; 4

 B, S & T; 4 (also expanded as Blood, Sweat & Tears; 4) is the fourth album by the band Blood, Sweat & Tears, released in June 1971.
 It peaked at number 10 on the Billboard Pop albums chart.

-The band invited former member Al Kooper to contribute the song "John the Baptist (Holy John)."
+The band invited former member Al Kooper to contribute the song "John the Baptist (Holy John)".
 Trombonist Dave Bargeron replaced Jerry Hyman.

 David Clayton-Thomas left as lead vocalist to pursue a solo career after the release of B, S & T; 4, as did founding members Dick Halligan and Fred Lipsius.
 Clayton-Thomas would return to the lineup for 1975's New City.

 Reception

-Writing for Allmusic, critic William Ruhlman wrote "the band's cohesion seemed to be disintegrating.
+AllMusic critic William Ruhlman wrote that "the band's cohesion seemed to be disintegrating...
 Although the album scraped the Top Ten briefly and went gold, it marked the end of BS&T's period of wide commercial success on records."